Beeswax and Honey Candle Projecthttps://www.brambleberry.com/in-the-studio/projects/candle-and-home/beeswax-and-honey-candle-project/PS000024.html

 Beeswax is a hard, dense wax that has a high melting point.
 It needs a large flame to create an even burn pool.
 We recommend making these candles in containers that have a diameter of about 3″ or less.
 In our tests, the wide wood wicks worked well for containers with a diameter of about 2.5″ and smaller.
 Other large wicks, like the Wu-250 Brown Cotton Candle Wicks or the Cd-20 Wicks, also work well.

 The amount of beeswax and fragrance you need for this project will depend on the size and quantity of your containers.
-To estimate how much wax you need, put your containers on a scale and fill them with water.
-Add up the total weight of the water – that will give you a rough estimate of how much wax to melt.
+To estimate how much you need, put your containers on a scale and fill them with water.
+Add up the total weight of the water – that will give you a rough estimate.
 Then, use the Fragrance Calculator to find out how much scent to use.
-We recommend using the strong recommendation so the scent fills the room.
+We recommend using the strong recommendation so the fragrance fills the room.

 The hardest part of this project is probably the cleanup.
 Beeswax can be a pain to clean off bowls, containers, and mixing utensils.
 If possible, have a bowl and mixing tool that’s just for wax.
 If that’s not an option, the easiest way to clean bowls is while the wax is still warm – wipe off as much as possible with a paper towel before washing it with very hot water and strong dish soap.

 - Time to Complete: 1 hour